skip to content

 • Evidence of competence in English

 The research proposal should be a concise outline of the subject of the thesis, with a working title, and include an indication of the methodology to be adopted and the sources to be used.
-It should be no more 2,500 words, so be selective, consider the focus of your research, and explain the main outline of your thinking.
-A bibliography at this stage can and should only be limited, but we want to see reference to the relevant literature of which you are already aware, and some sense of that which you expect to be able to consult.
+It should be no more than 2,500 words, so be selective, consider the focus of your research, and explain the main outline of your thinking.
+A bibliography at this stage can and should only be limited, but we want to see references to the relevant literature of which you are already aware and some sense of that which you expect to be able to consult.

 Gates Cambridge Scholarships